 Make sure you have a doctor who specializes or treats those with Gastroparesis.
-The easiest
+The

-treating with Gastroparesis.
+currently treating with Gastroparesis.

 of your care as a 'team' effort.
 This involves not just your primary care physician but other specialists.
 The better the

-team the higher quality of care you will receive in the long run.
+team, the higher quality of care you will receive in the long run.
 Some may feel having a surgeon is jumping a bit too

 far ahead however once you are faced with an emergency situation you don't want someone operating on you that doesn't fully